evans-0/medlisten/README.md

   PDFs aren't handled yet — that needs a PDF→image render step, listed below as a follow-up.
-The extraction schema/prompt design (confidence-per-field, presenting-complaints-vs-diagnosis separation, abnormal only ever read off a printed reference range) is ported from a teammate's `ocr-module` in the team's broader SIH2026 prototype, which arrived at this design through real testing.
+The extraction schema/prompt design (confidence-per-field, presenting-complaints-vs-diagnosis separation, abnormal only ever read off a printed reference range) is ported from my own `ocr-module` in the team's broader SIH2026 prototype, which arrived at this design through real testing.
-- Conversational intake chatbot: the patient chats in plain language ("I've had a headache since yesterday") and a local Ollama chat model (`qwen2.5:14b`) fills in a structured history live, one question at a time, while the patient watches a "Captured so far" panel update turn by turn.
+- Conversational intake chatbot: the patient chats in plain language ("I've had a headache since yesterday") and a chat model fills in a structured history live, one question at a time, while the patient watches a "Captured so far" panel update turn by turn.
+By default this runs on Groq's cloud API (`qwen/qwen3.8-27b`), chosen after local 14B-class inference on a 12GB-VRAM laptop GPU proved too slow and inconsistent for real use — real logged turns measured 15-200+ seconds locally, vs. Groq's dedicated hardware being both faster and far more consistent.
+With no `GROQ_API_KEY` set it falls back to a local Ollama model (`qwen3:14b`) instead — see Prerequisites below for both paths.
   History-of-present-illness questioning follows SOCRATES (Site, Onset, Character, Radiation, Associated symptoms, Timing, Exacerbating/relieving, Severity) for a regular visit — but for an AYUSH (Ayurveda) visit, SOCRATES is replaced entirely by the Dashavidha Pariksha